BobKerns/hou-aibridge/README.md

 ## Development

-This is still in early-stage development, but you can read the [development plan](DEVELOPMENT.md)
+This is still in early-stage development, but you can read the [development plan](DEVELOPMENT.md) and details about how the development environment works.

 Contributions are encouraged!
 You can read the [contribution policy](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md)